1. basic issues

 First of all, the core of this proposal (see introduction) needs to be widely discussed.
 Then it can be aimed to ensure that a law will be adopted in the EU, that has elements of this proposal.
 This law could be adopted as part of the "enhanced cooperation" that is applied for a minimum of 9 EU states.
 In the beginning in many EU countries could apply:

-- The population is added as the 3rd group into the SBs of big companies.
+- The population is added as the third group into the SBs of big companies.

-- By default, shareholders have 50% of the votes in a SB of the largest companies.
+- By default, shareholders have half of the votes in a SB of the biggest companies.

 - But under certain conditions all 3 groups have a third of the votes: